Hot Work and Torch Safety

 Controls and safe practices

-- ✓ Clear or protect combustibles 35 feet around the work.
+- ✓ Clear or protect combustibles around the work; our rule is at least 35 feet, the radius industry practice takes from NFPA 51B (1926.352 requires fire hazards moved or protected, without a fixed radius).
 Cover what cannot move with fire blankets.

 - ✓ Charged extinguisher within reach at the work point, not in the truck.

-- ✓ Post a fire watch during work and for at least 30 minutes after the last flame.
+- ✓ Post a fire watch during work and after the last flame; our adopted NFPA 51B practice is at least 30 minutes (1926.352(e) requires the watch continue for a sufficient period to ensure no possibility of fire).

 - ✓ Check hidden sides: the other side of the wall or deck you are heating.

 - ✓ Store cylinders upright, capped, and secured.
-Oxygen separated from fuel gas by 20 feet or a barrier.
+Oxygen separated from fuel gas by at least 20 feet, or by a noncombustible barrier at least 5 feet high with a fire-resistance rating of at least one-half hour (1926.350(a)(10)).

 - ✓ Test hoses and fittings for leaks before lighting.
 Light with a striker, never a lighter.